CG3-Media/alto/directive.md

 ## ✅ What Users Can Do

-- Visit the feedback board (`/feedback`)
+- Visit the feedback board (`/feedback`) with multiple board support
-- Submit a ticket with a title and description
+- Submit tickets with title and description across different boards
-- Comment on any ticket (with username display in comment form)
+- Comment on tickets with **dedicated threaded discussions**
+- **Navigate to focused thread pages** for in-depth discussions
+- Reply to comments with **3-level threading** (Comments → Replies → Nested Replies)
 - Upvote tickets and comments (1 vote per user)
 - View ticket statuses (`open`, `planned`, `in_progress`, `complete`)
+- Search across tickets, descriptions, and comments within boards
 - See locked tickets (but cannot comment/vote on them)

 ---